Child Death Reviews

 HOW CAN WE MAKE A DIFFERENCE

 The Thurrock LSCB has been looking at some of those areas where it can assist in raising awareness of factors that may affect or impact on child death.
 The LSCB has been conducting campaigns around water safety and safer sleeping to highlight some of the things that can be done to minimise that risk.

-For more information on safer sleeping please go to the link below where there is a variety of information and guidance to support you.
+For more information on safer sleeping, there is a variety of information and guidance to support you.

 If you would like any further information please contact the LSCB Business Team.